imagej/imagej.github.io/_pages/libs/imageja.md

 The [ij1-builds job on Travis CI](https://travis-ci.com/imagej/ij1-builds) polls the [ImageJ1 release notes page](https://wsr.imagej.net/notes.html) for updates.
 When something has changed, the job performs the following actions:

-1.  /downloads the latest ImageJ1 source archive from the ImageJ 1.x website.
+1. Downloads the latest ImageJ1 source archive from the ImageJ 1.x website.
 2. Extracts the archive.
 3. Restructures the source code into a Maven project.
     -   Sources are placed in `src/main/java`.